rj-oidc/e2e-action-workflows/workshops/workshop-1/2_Repo-project-management.md

 - When an issue is assigned to a user, create another issue.
 - When an issue is closed, create new issues and update old issue.

 This helps in automating issues and help managing your project.
+We will use these workflows to traverse through the workshop.

 ## Create a new project
    - Open a new tab and go to https://github.com/